 The Project Reconnect Volunteers

 Project Reconnect began in 2004 at Parkes in the central west of NSW.
 In 2014, we moved from Parkes in NSW to the Uniting Church in Charlestown, a suburb of Newcastle.
 We have a management committee, volunteers planning and filming plus a growing library of choir-led songs – most from “Together in Song”.
 If you want to learn more about our presenters, go to any of their presentations and click on their name tag at the bottom of the post.

 Rev Tom Stuart

-Charles – Committee Chairman and struggling webmaster.
+Committee Chairman and Webmaster.

-Paul – secretary and cameraman as well as video production.
+Secretary, and cameraman and video production.

-Congregations in our Network
+Congregations and Presenters in our Network